Reaction-Space-Explorer/reac-space-exp/test/mod/MOD_getting_started.md

     ```
     Then run the following in the terminal
     Now you should be able to access **eoan** packages(Eoan Ermine is the name of Ubuntu 19.10 release), which supported the versions we desire.
 Don't worry, everything's safe.

+    Then you need to do ```sudo apt update``` which will refresh the list of packages available (this time, it will include those eoan packages).
+You can then do:
     ```bash
     sudo apt install openbabel=2.4.1+dfsg-3 libopenbabel-dev=2.4.1+dfsg-3
     ```